MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Empirical evaluation

-There is evidence that success on DAVIS'16 is largely driven by the ability to capitalize on single frame/static appearance information (\eg colour, texture), rather than dynamic (\eg motion) information \cite{matt2022interp}.
-Unlike our MED-VT, RTNet~\cite{ren2021reciprocal}, uses extra pre-training on a saliency segmentation dataset, which aligns with success on DAVIS'16 being tied to single frame information.
-Nevertheless, not only can MED-VT be competitive with RTNet (\eg on mean F-measure without postprocessing) when using the same ResNet101 backbone, but by switching MED-VT to use the Video-Swin backbone we are able to yield better performance in boundary accuracy and also slightly better performance in mIoU, without an extra dataset or optical flow.
+There is evidence that success on DAVIS'16 is largely driven by the ability to capitalize on single frame/static appearance information (\eg, colour, texture), rather than dynamic (\eg, motion) information \cite{kowal2022deeper}.
+Unlike MED-VT, RTNet~\cite{ren2021reciprocal}, uses extra pre-training on a saliency segmentation dataset, which aligns with success on DAVIS'16 being tied to single frame information.
+Nevertheless, not only can MED-VT be competitive with RTNet (\eg on mean F-measure without postprocessing) when using the same ResNet101 backbone, but by switching MED-VT to the Video-Swin backbone it yields better performance on boundary accuracy and also slightly better performance on mIoU, without an extra dataset or optical flow.

 \textbf{YouTube-Objects}.
-Table ~\ref{tab:ytbo} shows YouTube-Objects results.
-It is seen that our approach once again outperforms all others by a considerable margin when using the standard ResNet-101 backbone and further improves using Video-Swin.
-Per object category results are reported in the appendix, as standard for this dataset. \\
+Table~\ref{tab:ytbobj:sota} shows YouTube-Objects results.
+For overall results averaged across categories, it is seen that our approach once again outperforms all others by a considerable margin when using the standard ResNet-101 backbone without optical flow and further improves using Video-Swin.
+Also, it is observed that although the performance of most of the alternatives varies widely across different categories (\eg, \textit{Airplane} \vs \textit{Train}), our approach is consistent across categories, which demonstrates its robustness.
+This observation is especially evident in the most challenging category, ``Train'', where our approach outperforms the previous state-of-the-art approach that uses optical flow input by up to 16\%

+Figure~\ref{fig:qualitative} shows qualitative results on three AVOS videos using the segmentation masks overlaid with input images in red.
+In the figure, the rows are arranged as input image, ground truth, our single scale encoder-decoder (\textit{baseline}), and our model (\textit{MED-VT}).
+The left two columns show two frames from the breakdance video in DAVIS'16 exhibiting complex, deforming motion and requires fine localization precision to delineate limbs.
+The middle two columns show the flounder\_6 sequence from MoCA exhibiting strong camouflage.
+The right two columns show shot 0025 from the train class of YouTube Objects, which exemplifies an object with complex motion and partial occlusion.
+MED-VT deals with all of these challenges in a temporally consistent fashion, with consistency from the encoder as well as label propagator and localization from the decoder.